-Mitch gave birth to her first baby, Noah, at home in Bristol.
+Mitch gave birth to her first baby at home in the South-West of England.
 Mitch's thorough preparation for the birth helped her through a long prelabour; she used hypnosis and yoga to great effect.
 (Added 14 September 2005)

 Sally's third baby was born in the bath, to the sound of the Verves' 'Lucky Man'.
 A lovely story, and a beautiful baby...(Added 14 September 2005)

 Antonia's first baby, Hugo, was born naturally at home, in a birth pool.
 Hugo's head was asynclitic - tilted to one side - which meant that the second stage was long, and Antonia sustained a third-degree tear which was repaired in hospital, and had to work very hard to establish breastfeeding.
 Her second baby, Beatrix, also arrived at home, after a 'storm of a labour' - she came shortly after the midwives, despite having both hands up by her head!
 These stories are very special because Hugo and Beatrix are my godchildren, and Antonia is a dear friend who was present at the birth of my second baby, Bobby.(Added 4 August 2005)